-It's been a couple of weeks since we posted - with the warm weather, we have been working on so many projects – a built-in bookshelf in our sitting room, a planter box for our garden, painting an old thrift store desk, transforming a kitchen desk area to a cabinet, and refinishing an old telephone table.
-Get ready for an influx of posts ;)
+With the warm weather, Ash and I have been working on so many projects – a built-in bookshelf in our sitting room, a planter box for our garden, painting an old thrift store desk, transforming a kitchen desk area to a cabinet, and refinishing an old telephone table.

 The first thing I did was wipe it down really well, getting rid of any dust.
 Then I started to sand down table.